UCL/SuPReMo/README.md

 SuPReMo implements the unified motion modelling and image registration framework as proposed by [Jamie McClelland et al.](https://doi.org/10.1088/1361-6560/aa6070) and was developed by Bjoern Eiben  and the Radiotherapy Image Computing Group at the Centre for Medical Image Computing, University College London, UK.
+The publication describing this software package can be found [here](https://doi.org/10.1088/1361-6560/ad222f).

+If you publish any results using this package, please cite the following publications:
+* Eiben, B., Bertholet, J., Tran, E.H., Wetscherek, A., Shiarli, A.M., Nill, S., Oelfke, U. and McClelland, J.R., 2024. *Respiratory motion modelling for MR-guided lung cancer radiotherapy: model development and geometric accuracy evaluation.* Physics in Medicine and Biology.  [doi: 10.1088/1361-6560/ad222f](https://doi.org/10.1088/1361-6560/ad222f)
+* McClelland, J.R., Modat, M., Arridge, S., Grimes, H., D’Souza, D., Thomas, D., O’Connell, D., Low, D.A., Kaza, E., Collins, D.J. and Leach, M.O., 2017. *A generalized framework unifying image registration and respiratory motion models and incorporating image reconstruction, for partial image data or full images.* Physics in Medicine & Biology, 62(11), p.4273. [doi: 10.1088/1361-6560/aa6070](https://doi.org/10.1088/1361-6560/aa6070)

 The source code is available on [github](https://github.com/UCL/SuPReMo) and the [documentation](https://github-pages.ucl.ac.uk/SuPReMo/) is hosted on the corresponding github-pages.

 ## Getting started